Wieslauterbahn: The decline after the Second World War

-After the Second World War, the railroad line was under the control of the Betriebsvereinigung der Südwestdeutschen Eisenbahnen (SWDE), which was transferred to the newly founded Deutsche Bundesbahn (DB) in 1949.
-The latter incorporated the Wieslauterbahn into the Mainz Federal Railway Directorate, to which it assigned all railroad lines within the newly created federal state of Rhineland-Palatinate.
+After the Second World War, the railway was under the control of the Betriebsvereinigung der Südwestdeutschen Eisenbahnen (SWDE), which was transferred to the newly founded Deutsche Bundesbahn (DB) in 1949.
+The latter incorporated the Wieslauterbahn into the Mainz Federal Railway Directorate, to which it assigned all railway lines within the newly created federal state of Rhineland-Palatinate.
 In 1956, Dahn was given the additional stop Dahn Süd.
 The reception building at Dahn station had to be rebuilt due to war damage, which went into operation in 1959.
 In the 1950s, an approximately one-kilometre-long siding to a NATO fuel depot was also built between Hinterweidenthal and Dahn.

 The works locomotive of the former Dillinger Hütte was set up at Bundenthal-Rumbach station by the Fördergemeinschaft Wasgau e.
 V. in 1972.

 The significant increase in car traffic in the post-war period meant that use of the line declined.
 For this reason, Deutsche Bundesbahn applied to the Federal Ministry of Transport to discontinue passenger traffic.
 In addition, Deutsche Bundesbahn had introduced parallel rail bus services, which diverted more passengers away from rail transport.
 This was one of the reasons why Deutsche Bundesbahn declared the operation of the Wieslauterbahn unprofitable.
-On September 25, 1966, it discontinued passenger services on the line.
-The population protested so vehemently against this plan that they delayed the departure of the last scheduled train at Dahn station on September 24, 1966 by several hours.
+On 25 September 1966 it discontinued passenger services on the line.
+The population protested so vehemently against this plan that they delayed the departure of the last scheduled train at Dahn station on 24 September 1966 by several hours.
 Only the "Bundenthaler" excursion train continued to run for the time being due to the great demand.
 This train also ran for the last time in May 1976.
 From then on, apart from freight trains, only special trains used the line, such as the "Deutsche Weinstraße" train.

 As early as 1971, the line was transferred to the jurisdiction of its Saarbrücken counterpart as part of the dissolution of the Mainz directorate.
-The sporadic freight traffic officially came to a standstill on May 30, 1995, after the last freight train had already run on May 2.
+The sporadic freight traffic officially came to a standstill on 30 May 1995, after the last freight train had already run on 2 May.
 At the same time, the Saarbrücken Federal Railway Directorate was endeavoring to close the line completely.
 To achieve this, it shifted all the costs required to maintain the line to the few special trains.